hive-engine/ssc_tokens_history/README.md

 - `tokens_undelegateStart`: an undelegation was started
 - `tokens_undelegateDone`: an undelegation was completed

+For all actions which require a fee there will be an operation:

+- `tokens_transferFee`: fee for executing the action

 ##### Market contract

 - `market_cancel`: an order was canceled